Year End Tax Saving Strategies For Canadians

 Similar to prepayment option by Dec 31, it pays to defer some activities to new year and delay payment of taxes on those activities by another year.
 We have listed mostly used activities below.

-- GICs and Other Debt Certificates: If you're thinking of purchasing a one year GIC towards the end of 2013, you may want to consider delaying the purchase to early 2014 to defer the recognition of the income to 2015.
+- GICs and Other Debt Certificates: If you’re thinking of purchasing a one year GIC towards the end of year, you may want to consider delaying the purchase to early next year to defer the recognition of the income to a year later.

 - Selling securities with accrued capital gains: This is opposite of tax loss selling.
 Delay selling securities with accrued capital gains until next year and you can defer the tax payment on those gains by another year.